 Read More – Lesser-Known Hoysala Temples of Karnataka

 Killi Gopuram means the parrot tower.
 This gopuram connects to the inner shrine of Shri Arunachaleshwar.
 In this tower, in a niche, there is an image of a parrot built of mortar.
-It is believed that Saint Arunagirinath is in the shape of the parrot, resting in this tower.
+It is believed that Saint Arunagirinath is in the shape of a parrot, resting in this tower.
 There are images of King Rajendra Chola and Bhaskaramoorthy, who built this tower, along with his wife.
 All the Utsav deities are taken out for procession through this gopuram.

 After crossing the Killi Gopuram, there is a vast sixteen-pillared hall known as the Katchi Mandapam.
 All the deities give darshan from this mandapam, during the major festivals.
 A holy column of light is burnt on the holy Arunachal mountain on the Karthigai Deepam day.
 Devotees watch that beacon of light from this place.
 From here, one can see the flagpole and a small Nandi in front of the shrine of Shri Arunachaleshwar.